Prostate cancer (MR in-bore biopsy)

 This information is used to direct the needle guide of the biopsy device in the MRI gantry.

 Control oblique T2W images are obtained to verify the accurate orientation of the needle guide in relation to the suspicious lesion.

 An 18G, 150 mm biopsy needle is introduced.

 Oblique T2W images are obtained again to document the biopsy needle position within the lesion.

 Two biopsy cores are obtained from the lesion, registered and sent to pathology.

 Needle guide was withdrawn and a tampon soaked with antiseptic gel is introduced into the rectum.

 1 case question available

-In this case patient urinated with no significant complications and only small traces of blood in the urine and no clots, and was sent home.
+In this case, the patient urinated with no significant complications and only small traces of blood in the urine, but no clots, and was sent home.

 This case demonstrates the interpretation and reporting of a multiparametric MRI (mpMRI) of the prostate following the Prostate Imaging - Reporting and Data System (PI-RADS v2.1) 1,2.